 Blood pressure – Your provider will check this at each visit because hypertension (high blood pressure) can restrict the flow of blood to your baby, interfering with his growth.
 It can also mean preeclampsia.
 (2)

 Listen to baby – Listening baby’s heartbeat — also called fetal heart tones or FHT — can help tell your doctor or midwife that your little one is doing well.
 It’s also really cool for you, no matter how many times you’ve experienced it!

-Measure your belly – This won’t start at the beginning of the second trimester, but once they do start taking measurements — starting at around 24 weeks gestation — they’ll measure the height of your uterus at every visit.
+Measure your belly – This won’t start at the beginning of the second trimester, but once they do start taking measurements — starting at around 24 weeks gestation — they’ll measure your fundal height at every visit.
 This helps track your baby’s growth to make sure that he or she is growing as expected.

 At One Second Trimester Appointment

 There are some tests that will typically only be done once in the second trimester, rather than repeated at every appointment.

 - Where your placenta is attached and whether it looks healthy

 - How much amniotic fluid is in your uterus

 - How many babies you’re carrying and what position they’re in